markwisdomreeves/city-tour-website/README.md

+# City Tour Website

-# City Tour is a website that was developed to showcase the beautiful travelling experience to everyone.
+### City Tour is a website that was developed to showcase the beautiful travelling experience to everyone.
 It allows you to get the best out of travelling.

-### This Website was developed using HTML, CSS3 and JAVASCRIPT.
+#### This Website was developed using HTML, CSS3 and JAVASCRIPT.